awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 | \(Private virtual interface only\) Jumbo frames | The maximum transmission unit \(MTU\) of packets over AWS Direct Connect\.
 The default is 1500\.
 Setting the MTU of a virtual interface to 9001 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
 Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
 Jumbo frames apply only to propagated routes from AWS Direct Connect\.
 If you add static routes to a route table that point to your virtual private gateway, then traffic routed through the static routes is sent using 1500 MTU\.
 To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find Jumbo frame capable on the virtual interface General configuration page\. |
 | \(Transit virtual interface only\) Jumbo frames | The maximum transmission unit \(MTU\) of packets over AWS Direct Connect\.
 The default is 1500\.
 Setting the MTU of a virtual interface to 8500 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
 Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
 Jumbo frames apply only to propagated routes from AWS Direct Connect\.
 If you add static routes to a route table that point to your transit gateway, then traffic routed through the static routes is sent using 1500 MTU\.
 To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find Jumbo frame capable on the virtual interface General configuration page\. |

 You can create a virtual interface for accounts within your AWS Organizations, or AWS Organizations that are different from yours\.
 You must accept the virtual interface before you can use it\.
-For information about how to create and accept a virtual interface, see [Creating a hosted virtual interface](createhostedvirtualinterface.md) and [Accepting a hosted virtual interface](accepthostedvirtualinterface.md)\.
+For information about how to create and accept a virtual interface, see [Create a hosted virtual interface](createhostedvirtualinterface.md) and [Accept a hosted virtual interface](accepthostedvirtualinterface.md)\.

 ## Prerequisites for virtual interfaces<a name="vif-prerequisites"></a>

 Before you create a virtual interface, do the following:
 + Create a connection\.
-For more information, see [Creating a connection](create-connection.md)\.
+For more information, see [Create a connection](create-connection.md)\.
 + Create a link aggregation group \(LAG\) when you have multiple connections that you want to treat as a single one\.
-For information, see [Associating a connection with a LAG](associate-connection-with-lag.md)\.
+For information, see [Associate a connection with a LAG](associate-connection-with-lag.md)\.

 To create a virtual interface, you need the following information: